vscode-org-mode/vscode-org-mode/README.md

 ## Gratitude

 The original Org mode was written for Emacs by Carsten Dominik, with the help and support of [an impressive list of geniuses](http://orgmode.org/org.html#History-and-Acknowledgments).
 Our work is inspired by though not associated with their original masterpiece.
+In addition, many aspects of the extension were inspired by [the Spacemacs Org layer](https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Bemacs/org).

 Our unicorn icon is based on an image by [M. Turan Ercan](https://thenounproject.com/mte/) for [the Noun Project](https://thenounproject.com/).
 We're grateful to them for making the image available under the Creative Commons license.